Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step1.md

 ## Installing Dependencies
 1\.
-Like we've already seen, you start by creating a simple playbook that shows that Ansible can run against your Vagrant machine:
+Like we've already seen, you start by creating a simple playbook that shows that Ansible can run against your host machine:

 `touch playbook.yml && \
 ls`{{execute HOST1}}